 What to do in Alexandroupolis

 Alexandroupolis is an ideal destination for relaxation and it is a great stop for a day or two if you wish to travel to the northern Aegean islands or Turkey.
 During the day, swimming and sunbathing are the main activities.
-You can also easily get to Agistri by ferry from the neighboring island of Aegina.

 However, if you are looking for adventure, the city is surrounded by picturesque villages and astonishing nature.
 And when night falls, you can head to the local bars and tavernes parallel to the port for delicious seafood and tsipouro evenings!